IBM/cp4ba-jam-in-a-box/docs/23.0.2/Solutions/Client Onboarding/AccessingBastionHostViaRDP.md

        ![](images/WindowsApp_Credentials.jpg)

 5. Once you added a PC, a tile is created on the main page.
-To access the environment later on, click on the tile.
+To access the environment later on, click on the tile

        ![](images/WindowsApp_Overview.jpg)